Mi-kias/Automating-A-WebApp-Build-With-Terraform-and-Cloudformation/README.md

 This project demonstrates the process to build a full AWS WebApp/DB environment following AWS Security Best Practices utilizing Terraform automation (and CloudFormation as alternative).

-Project summary can be found here:
+Project walkthrough can be found here: http://www.mikiasemanuel.com/automating-a-webapp-build-with-terraform-and-cloudformation/

 ## Prerequisites: